Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 ### Task 6: Activate the traffic forwarding profile and download the GSA desktop client

-To enable access to private resources or applications in your on-premises environment, you need to enable the traffic forwarding profile for Private Access and assign users.
+In this task, you will enable the **traffic forwarding profile** for **Private Access** and assign users to allow access to private resources in your on-premises environment.

-You also need to download and install the Global Secure Access desktop client.
+Additionally, you will download and install the **Global Secure Access desktop client** to forward private access traffic to the service.

-Private access traffic can be forwarded to the service by connecting through the Global Secure Access desktop client.

 1. You should still be on **LON-SC2**, to which you have signed in with <inject key="AzureAdUserEmail"></inject> account using the password <inject key="AzureAdUserPassword"></inject>.